 If your dog gets into any chocolate, take a deep breath, and stay calm.
 Investigate and attempt to determine how much she's eaten, what type of chocolate it was, and what the ingredients were.

 If you choose to wait a bit before visiting the veterinarian, just remember that the sooner your dog gets treatment, the more likely they are to recover without serious or long term side effects.

-Here are some signs to look out for, should your furry friend dive into some form of chocolate:
+Here are some clinical signs to look out for, should your furry friend dine on some form of chocolate:

 - Rapid breathing

 As soon as you notice any symptoms or your canine acting strange, don't hesitate to take him in to your veterinarian before it's too late.

 One question many dog owners have asked is whether or not dogs can eat white chocolate.
 People also want to know about the many different types of chocolate, and which ones, if any, are safe for dogs.